siemens/jailhouse/Documentation/setup-on-zynqmp-zcu102.md

 Debug in ZCU102
 ---------------
 The debug console is supposed to help with early cell boot issues and/or when a UART is not available or not working.
-Add `JAILHOUSE_CELL_DEBUG_CONSOLE` to the cell config (see e.g. configs/arm64/qemu-arm64-linux-demo.c).
+Add `JAILHOUSE_CELL_VIRTUAL_CONSOLE_PERMITTED` to the cell config (see e.g. configs/arm64/qemu-arm64-linux-demo.c).

 As an example, the gic-demo can be debugged.
 Just add the following info in the cell load.
 It will print all the data through the principal UART instead of from